Coping With CRPS/RSD and Chronic Pain

-When you are faced with a diagnosis of chronic pain or CRPS/RSD, you will have many different feelings, thoughts and problems you have to deal with.
+When you are faced with a diagnosis of chronic pain or CRPS/RSD, you will have many different feelings, thoughts and problems you are going to have to deal with.
 Learning how to cope and using some coping strategies for CRPS/RSD and chronic pain can help you handle the situation and what you are faced with in the future.

 ‘But you look really well!’